 Q: Don’t all children with disabilities receive some sort of government cash benefit?

-A: No. A minor child with severe disabilities can get Supplemental Security Income (SSI) benefits ($733/month in 2016; because there is no cost of living adjustment, this is the same amount as in 2015) only if the parents meet the income and asset guidelines.
+A: No. A minor child with severe disabilities can get Supplemental Security Income (SSI) benefits ($735/month in 2016, up from $733/month in 2016) only if the parents meet the income and asset guidelines.
 There is generally no benefit for the disabled minor child of healthy, working parents, unless lower earnings and family size combine to make them eligible.
 If a parent with a strong, steady work history becomes disabled, dies, or retires while still responsible for minor children, the disabled and non-disabled children alike may draw Social Security auxiliary benefits.
 Be sure to list minor children in the application.

 Q: My 35-year-old cousin receives SSI benefits.
 Her father retired recently.
 Might she become entitled to adult child’s benefits on her father’s earnings record?